TheNumberOne/vetting-bot/README.md

 Vetting Bot is a discord bot meant to be used for vetting new members to discord servers.
 Features include
-* Custom moderator roles for vetting.
-* Custom vetting text.
 * For each new user, the bot creates a vetting channel which is destroyed upon completion of verification.
 * Previously destroyed vetting channels can be recreated for review or for when a user rejoins a server.
+* Members who don't vet are eventually kicked.
 * Administrators can define custom commands for moderators to execute within vetting channels.
+* Removes roles from moderators who ban or kick too much.
+(To prevent angry moderators.)
+* Custom moderator roles for vetting.

 ## Setup